Some of Adventure Park’s Ride Attendants took on a different role as Tornado ride models for our TV commercial and photography shoot last month.

 Milanovic, who got noticed in photos for throwing his arms up in the air cowboy style, recommended swinging into the corners to get maximum banking up the sides, and working up the courage to go with eyes closed adds to add that extra thrill, “as long as you don’t fall out!” he said.

-Next year, Adventure Park will have a photo booth to capture riders dropping into the Tornado funnel, but for now the best shot to capture a photo is at the Tornado exit splash pool.
+In the future Adventure Park hopes to have a photo booth to capture riders dropping into the Tornado funnel, but for now the best shot to capture a photo is at the Tornado exit splash pool.

 “Make sure you have a friend or family member ready at the bottom of the slide with a camera to capture all the natural excitement as you come out” Bella said.